Deploy Domain Controller using Install From Media (IFM)

 In the Review Options section, you will see that the folder you have previously specified is selected.

-Then complete the wizard and after the restart, your new Domain Controller is almost ready.
-Almost because now will only need to replicate the objects that have changed since the creation of the file so far that they are obviously much smaller in size.
+Then, complete the wizard; after the restart, your new domain controller will almost be ready.
+Almost because now will only need to replicate the objects that have changed since the file’s creation so far that they are much smaller in size.

 In general, you should not leave a long time (eg> 30 days) from creating the file to deploying the new DC.